 “Housing—having a roof on my head—gives me peace of mind.
 I don’t have to think about where I’m going to sleep or what I’m going to do,” says Brent.

-Brent is one of 13,782 Edmontonians housed through Housing First and related programs since 2009 (as of Jan.
+Brent is one of 13,782 Edmontonians who have been housed through Housing Support and related programs since 2009 (as of Jan.
 4, 2022).

 “I’m thankful for the people who helped me get to where I am today.”